How to Fix Recurring Roof Condensation Issues

 Structural Repairs That May Be Required

 In some cases, recurring condensation causes structural damage that cannot be corrected through airflow or humidity improvements alone.
-Structural repairs may be necessary when materials show visible deterioration.
+Structural repairs may be necessary when materials show visible deterioration, especially when condensation has contributed to broader roofing material failure.
+For a wider view of roof-related moisture damage, see Most Common Roofing Material Failures.

 Replacing Damaged Roof Sheathing